obitech/prometheus-k8s/docs/Prometheus.md

 ![Displaying the sample query narrowing down time series, with rate modifier](assets/sample-query-6.png "A graph of a query to display a single time series of total CPU consumption.
 Time series are summed up over the total amout of corse and displayed as averages over a period of time.")

 ## [Alerting](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)
 Alert rules are written in PromQL and defined as YAML files that are imported via Prometheus's `prometheus.yml`.
-Rules files use go-templates to populate the notification text.
+Rule files use go-templates to populate the notification text.
 Alerts should be labeled for further processing.

 The following example will fire an alert if total CPU usage on a node has been above 75% for over 2 minutes: